Caga Tio Nadal Montjuic Barcelona view

 You will find mainly everything related to Christmas decorations.
 There are also different kinds of craft stalls from clothing to art.

-Also, on the side of the Cathedral, you will find a huge “Caga Tió” or “Tió de Nadal” that Catalan kids love so much!
+Also, on the side of the Cathedral, there is usually a huge “Caga Tió” or “Tió de Nadal” that Catalan kids love so much!

 Caga Tio Nadal Barcelona Cathedral